codebar/manual/_posts/2015-01-31-helping-at-events.md

 title:  "Helper Guide"
 ---

 Codebar workshops are a team effort and we really appreciate you wanting to help run things smoother!
-Here's some tips on how you can help:
+Here are some tips on how you can help:

 - Try to get to the event a little early: 5 minutes or so before the listed start time.